 Richardson Water Treatment Plant (PWS #04-65-232)Richardson WTP distributes water to northern New Hanover County including Murrayville, Wrightsboro, Porters Neck, and parts of Castle Hayne and Ogden.
 It supplies groundwater to this system via wells which draw from the Castle Hayne and Pee Dee Aquifers.
 Richardson WTP contains state-of-the-art membrane technology recognized as one of the best available technologies for removing organic material in the water and is effective in reducing the formation of disinfection byproducts.
 The Richardson Plant has the capability of treating up to 6 million gallons of groundwater per day.

 Drinking Water Guidelines

-Water distributed by the Cape Fear Public Utility Authority is constantly measured against safety standards established by the U.S. Environmental Protection Agency (USEPA) and the North Carolina Division of Environmental Health and Natural Resources (NCDEHNR).
-These standards specify that the drinking water must be analyzed for contaminants and substances such as:
+Water distributed by the CFPUA is constantly measured against safety standards established by the U.S. Environmental Protection Agency (USEPA) and the NC Department of Environmental Quality (NCDEQ).
+These standards specify that drinking water must be analyzed for various compounds and substances including but not limited to:

 Plant Tours Available

 We welcome school groups and organizations to tour either of our 2 water treatment facilities.
-Learn more about where your water comes from, how it’s treated and is delivered to homes and businesses within our community.
+Learn more about where your water comes from, how it’s treated and delivered to our homes and businesses.
 Tours are age appropriate and offer an exciting behind-the-scenes look at the treatment process.
 Tours must be requested and scheduled in advance.
-Complete our Facility Tour Request and upload it here or call our offices at 910-332-6579.